jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/IntroducingObjects/task1.md

 (we will delve back to inheritance in the next task).
 The `= 0` syntax at the end of the virtual method indicates that it is a _pure virtual_ method.
-Such method is not implemented for the given class — it is just a stub for an actual method implementation.
+Such a method is not implemented for the given class — it is just a stub for an actual method implementation.

 The classes that do declare any data fields and contain pure virtual methods are also called _interfaces_.